 While the numbers captured by the IPD Annual Index are impressive, they reflect just a fraction of the total market in the UK.
 The IPF estimates the total value of the CRE market at the end of 2015 was £871bn4, with £483bn held as investments and the remainder in owner-occupation.
 IPD’s coverage of c£200bn equates to a little over 40 per cent of investment stock.

 While this is among the highest of IPD’s 25 country indices5, it nonetheless represents incomplete coverage and means the breakdown of the index in terms of sector and geography will not mirror the breakdown of the overall market.
 Likewise, the index is unlikely to be representative of other factors such as property quality.
 IPD is heavily biased towards institutional portfolios and is likely to over-represent higher-quality assets.

 CRE indices are typically structured on a sector and geographical basis.
-This is one of the easier ways to aggregate the diverse individual properties that comprise an index and also reflects the way most investors think about the practical considerations of managing assets.
+This is one of the easier ways to aggregate the heterogeneous individual properties that comprise an index and also reflects the way most investors think about the practical considerations of managing assets.

 In contrast to equity and bond indices, where performance can be measured from actual transaction prices, most CRE indices are derived from property valuations.
-This can introduce error and bias into their construction.
+This can introduce error and bias into the construction of CRE indices.